umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Working-with-widgets/index.md

 # Working with widgets

-Widgets are the building blocks used to create and customize Umbraco Starterkit websites.
+Widgets are the building blocks used to create and customize Umbraco Uno websites.
 There is [a long list of available widgets](../../Uno-pedia/Widgets), all tailored to specific purposes ranging from static text fields to elaborate grid structures.

 Being the main way to add content to pages, widgets are available on the following content types: